EDUCATING YOU IN

 Caregiver burnout is real.
 Family members often feel guilty about asking for help.
 They think they can do it all themselves.

-Below is the true story of a man who waited too long to get help, thereby illustrating the old adage, You can’t help anyone else if you don’t take care of yourself first.
+Below is the true story of a man who showed signs of caregiver burnout, but who waited too long to get help, thereby illustrating the old adage, You can’t help anyone else if you don’t take care of yourself first.

 Eight years ago, my bride of 53 years was diagnosed with dementia.
 Not a surprise because I had seen the subtle changes in her.
 She started forgetting things, then became progressively more agitated and wouldn’t let me help her take a shower and get cleaned up.